BinaryMelodies/all-the-arm/README.md

 To simplify the implementation, and avoid integrating a full JVM into the emulator, there are strict restrictions as to what the emulator can execute:

 * All methods must be static, and only static method calls are permitted.
 Loaded class files can contain instance methods but the emulator halts if a virtual call is attempted.
+* As a special exception, invokedynamic can be used to create function pointers to static methods using LambdaMetafactory.
+Such function pointers can be called via an interface call.
 * No objects can be instantiated, except for arrays.
 * Compile time String constants are also allowed, as long as the only operation done on them is getBytes().
 * No exception handling support is provided.